 debian-9-x64 currently points to Debian 9.5 x64.

-You can also view a list of available image slugs using this in-browser terminal.
-Click Launch Terminal and then enter your API token when prompted.
+Once the terminal has loaded in your browser, you can retrieve a list of image slugs by clicking Run in Terminal in the code block.
+Enter your API token when prompted.
 The terminal automatically returns a complete list of available image slugs using

 doctl compute image list-distribution --public.